socketsupply/socket/docs/index.md

 #### From the browser

-The browser has a gloabl function named `send` that creates a promise which can await a response from the child process.
+The browser has a global function named `send` that creates a promise which can await a response from the child process.

 ```js